 Syllabus for Patent Law I

-Law 284-001 Instructor: T.J.
-Chiang

-Fall 2022 Office: Room 325

-2 Credits Office Phone: (703) 993-9868
+Law 284-R01 Fall 2024 2 Credits Instructor: T.J.
+Chiang Office: Room 325 Office Phone: (703) 993-9868 E-mail: tchiang2@gmu.edu

-E-mail: tchiang2@gmu.edu

 I. COURSE MATERIALS.

 Robert Patrick Merges and John Fitzgerald Duffy, Patent Law and Policy: Cases and Materials (8th ed.
 2021).
+Paper version preferred.
 Supplemental materials on Blackboard.

 II.
 LEARNING OUTCOMES

 By the end of the course, students should have an understanding of the principles of patent law and the structure of the American patent system.
 Students should achieve proficiency in reading the patent document, analyzing patent claims, and evaluating patent validity.
 Students should also have an understanding of the moral and economic policy considerations underlying patent law.

 III.
 OFFICE HOURS.

-Office hours are Wednesday from 4-6pm.
+Office hours are Thursday from 4-6m.
 You do not need to make an appointment to see me at those times, though you are welcome to send an email ahead of time to let me know to expect you.
 I realize that many students work during the day and I am happy to meet at other times if you email me for an appointment.
 Generally, email is a more reliable way to reach me than phone.
-Based on current conditions, I plan to hold in-person office hours, with face masks for everyone.
-If you prefer to meet remotely, that can be arranged.
 IV.
 GRADES.

 Your grade will be based on the final exam, which is graded blindly.
-The final exam will be open book.
+The final exam will be open book, but only paper materials will be allowed.
+For this reason, you are strongly advised to get a paper version of the casebook.
 Additional details regarding the exam will be determined later in the semester.
 V. REMOTE TEACHING.